CAST-Extend/com.castsoftware.uc.checkanalysiscompleteness/readme.md

 Files that you have not selected 'on purpose' will still be presented here (unit tests, external code, etc...)

 The language list contains more than 200 different 'languages'.

+### Delta with previous report

+The report contains a tab 'New Files Not Analyzed' that list the new unanalysed files from the previous report.

 ### Java framework suspicion